NextSDS Logo

 If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Seek medical advice.

-Seek medical attention without delay; if pain persists or recurs seek medical attention.
-Seek medical attention in event of irritation.
-Seek medical advice.
+Seek medical attention without delay if eye pain persists or recurs.
+Seek medical attention in event of skin irritation.
+Seek medical advice for ingestion.
 High pressure accidental injection through the skin should be assessed for possible incision, irrigation and/or debridement.
+Injuries may not seem serious at first, but within a few hours tissue may become swollen, discoloured and extremely painful with extensive subcutaneous necrosis.

 Medical Treatment